ShirinMahbuba/Lead-Automation-Workflow/README.md

 Mock Datastore: The final structured output is appended as a new row in a Google Sheet.

-## Technical Implementation
+🛠 Technical Implementation
+💡 Prompt Strategy

-Prompt Strategy: I implemented a Structured Output Prompting strategy.
-By instructing the AI to categorize the data into specific fields (Intent, Name, Company, Requirement), I ensured that the output is clean and ready for database insertion without requiring further manual cleaning.
+I implemented a Structured Output Prompting strategy.
+By providing the AI with clear instructions to categorize data into specific JSON-like fields (Intent, Name, Company, Requirement), I ensured that the output is clean, consistent, and ready for database insertion without manual cleaning.

+🛡 Hallucination Reduction
+To minimize hallucinations, the AI Agent is configured with:

+Strict Context Window: Using the Groq Chat Model with specific system instructions.

-Hallucination Reduction: To reduce hallucinations, the AI Agent is configured with a strict context window through the Groq Chat Model.
-I instructed the agent to only extract facts explicitly mentioned in the input message.
-If information is missing, it is trained to leave the field blank rather than inventing data.
+Fact-Only Extraction: I instructed the agent to extract ONLY facts explicitly mentioned in the input.
+If a piece of information (e.g., Company name) is missing, it is trained to return "N/A" or leave it blank rather than inventing data.

+⚠️ Error-Handling Approach
-Error-Handling Approach: I optimized the Google Sheets node by using the "Append Row" operation instead of "Append or Update".
-This avoids common "Match Column" errors that occur when a lead ID is not yet established.
-Additionally, the workflow shows green status indicators across all nodes, confirming data integrity from the Webhook to the final storage.
+Resilient Storage: Optimized the Google Sheets node using the "Append Row" operation to avoid "Match Column" errors often found in update operations.

+Data Integrity: The workflow uses status monitoring across all nodes, ensuring that every lead captured by the Webhook successfully reaches the Google Sheet.

-## Project Submission Components
+🔗 Submission Components

-n8n Workflow (JSON): Exported file containing the full logic.
+n8n Workflow (JSON): Exported file containing the complete logic.

-Mock Datastore: A Google Sheet containing the successfully stored lead data.
+Mock Datastore: Google Sheets Link

-Demo Video: Recording of the end-to-end execution, showing the Python script trigger and the resulting row in the sheet.
+Live Webhook Endpoint: n8n Webhook URL

+Demo Video: Included in the submission folder, demonstrating the end-to-end execution.

 ## Google Sheet :
 https://docs.google.com/spreadsheets/d/1hOVZ7eWo5Q8UraFtwBLK3HSYkkrGsIXiBV4krV9m6T4/edit?usp=sharing